mgjeong/protocol-opcua-java/example/README.md

 3. Run as 'java application' in both opcua-client and opcua-server projects

-- *Reference* : If you have some error related dependency in pom.xml. please update maven project following below.
+- *Reference* : If you have some error related dependency in pom.xml, please update maven project following below
-               'Select Project' -> 'Click Right button'
-               -> 'Maven' -> 'Update Maven Project' -> Check 'Force Update of Snapshots/Releases' -> OK
+               - 'Select Project' -> 'Click Right button' -> 'Maven' -> 'Update Maven Project' -> Check 'Force Update of Snapshots/Releases' -> OK

 ## How to run ##